The-deep-biosphere/2023-Milos/Decontamination_pipeline.md

 package, because we do not have enough blanks for the prevalence approach.
 Also, only the cardhynal dataset is used as we do not have qPCR data for the Saganaki dataset.
-Nevertheless, OTUs considered as contaminants were removed from both entire dataset.
-We usedd the sum of archaeal and bacterial 16S qPCR measurement as our quantitative information for each sample.
+Nevertheless, OTUs considered as contaminants were removed from both datasets.
+We used the sum of archaeal and bacterial 16S qPCR measurement as our quantitative information for each sample.